rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/ftp/anonymous.md

 ### Install ftp server on Kali Linux:

 1.  ```apt-get install vsftpd```
-2.Allow local users to log in and to allow ftp uploads by editing file /etc/vsftpd.conf uncommenting the following:
+2. Allow local users to log in and to allow ftp uploads by editing file /etc/vsftpd.conf uncommenting the following:
 ```
 local_enable=YES
 write_enable=YES